Please refer to the section on Financial Aid for more information, or address specific questions to the Office of Financial Aid.

 Your Right to Financial Aid Appeal

 A student who wishes to appeal academic progress status due to extenuating circumstances (i.e., prolonged personal illness, or injury to the student, death of a relative of the student, special circumstances as determined by Southeastern University, consideration for change of major not to exceed 150 percent of the published degree credits required to complete your program, etc.) must submit a written request to the Financial Aid Appeal Committee as outlined in their notification from the Office of Student Financial Services.
 A student who loses financial aid eligibility may submit an appeal to the Student Financial Services office for such extenuating circumstances as outlined above.
-The written appeal must be filed with the Student Financial Services office within 30 days of the notice of ineligibility.
+The written appeal must be filed with the Student Financial Services office no later than the last day of the add/drop period .
 Supporting documentation and verification of the circumstances must be submitted with the appeal.
 The appeal must state the reasons why the student failed to meet the SAP requirements and what steps have been taken to ensure academic success in the future.
-This process is separate from the academic appeals process and must be handled through Student Financial Services.
+This process is separate from the academic appeals process and must be handled through the Office of Student Financial Services.
 Appeals are subject to committee review and are not automatically approved.

 (NOTE: State programs have separate Academic Progress Requirements.)

 Students who register for classes at Southeastern University assume responsibility for tuition and fees generated from that registration, including any room, meals, and miscellaneous charges, as applicable.
 Failure to make satisfactory financial arrangements can result in the delay of graduation, denial of registration privileges, removal from classes, withholding of transcripts, and/or referral to a collection agency.